trexminer/T-Rex/README.md

                                    Example: "eth" for Ethereum, "zil" for Zilliqa.
         --extra-dag-epoch          Allocate extra DAG at GPU for specified epoch.
-Can be useful for dual mining of coins like Zilliqa (ZIL). (eg: --extra-dag-epoch 0) Can be set for each GPU separately by using comma separated list of values.
+Can be useful for dual mining of coins like Zilliqa (ZIL). (eg: --extra-dag-epoch 0) Can be set for each GPU separately by using comma separated list of values (set to -1 for the GPUs that should not allocate the extra DAG).
         --nonce-start              [Ethash, ProgPOW] Starting nonce for the solution search.
         --nonce-range-size         [Ethash, ProgPOW] Nonce range size for nonce search.
 The range will be split between all devices.
     -d, --devices                  Comma separated list of CUDA devices to use.